IDShield Review: Identity Protection Online and Beyond

-Of course, we’re not always at our desktop computer.
+Of course, we’re not at our desktop computers all the time.
 Sometimes we wanted to monitor our identities and credit scores on the go, so we downloaded the IDShield app from the App store.
-Once we got logged in, we turned on Touch ID as well as made a four-digit passcode, which made sure that we were the only ones logging in.
+As soon as we logged in, we turned on Touch ID as well as made a four-digit passcode, which made sure that we were the only ones who could log in.
 After skipping an app tutorial, we found ourselves on the home page with two new alerts.

 When we clicked on the alerts, we found that we had to activate social media and sex offender monitoring again.

-Since we already did this on the desktop version, this felt a bit cumbersome, but it was easy to sync our social media with IDShield and enter an address from which to monitor sex offenders.
+Since we already did this on the desktop version, this felt a bit cumbersome.
+Fortunately, it was easy to sync our social media with IDShield and enter an address from which to monitor sex offenders.

-But aside from that, the app is easy to use, with all of the options located on the left-hand side tab.
+But aside from that, the app is easy to use, with all of the options accessible on the left-hand side tab.

-We could easily access our credit score and even a monthly tracker, as well.
+We could access our credit scores and even a monthly tracker easily, as well.

-Excellent customer support is always important, but when it concerns your personal information online, it’s particularly crucial.
-With IDShield, we had a few different methods of contacting support, from online FAQs to live chat, phone, and email, available on their desktop site as well as their mobile application.
-Of course, having the prerequisite millennial social anxiety, we opted for live chat and were helped out within a few minutes.
-Overall, IDShield really seems to care about its customers, and their number of support options proves it!
+Excellent customer support is always important, but when it concerns your personal information online, it’s particularly important.
+With IDShield, we had a few different methods of contacting support, from online FAQs to live chat, phone, and email, all available on IDShield’s desktop site as well as its mobile application.
+Of course, having the prerequisite millennial social anxiety, we opted for live chat and we had always received help within minutes.
+Overall, IDShield really seems to care about its customers, and its number of support options proves it!

-We were very impressed with IDShield and would definitely recommend it to anyone looking for comprehensive identity protection.
+IDShield impressed us immensely, and we would definitely recommend it to anyone looking for comprehensive identity protection.
 Let’s break it down even further:

 Why IDShield may be right for you